gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 ## Critical Error from Protection Engine {#eengine}

-Protection Engine MAY inform local SCTP Host about errors, in such case it's to be defined in the Cypher Secification document.
+Protection Engine MAY inform local SCTP Host about errors, in such case it's to be defined in the Cipher Secification document.
 When an Error in the Protection Engine compromises the protection mechanism, the Protection Engine shall stop processing data in such a way that the local SCTP Host will not be able sending